-Viviane Silvera is a painter and filmmaker whose work bridges the tactile, durational nature of painting with the narrative potential of moving image.
-Drawing on memory as material, her recent films translate sequences of hand-painted frames into immersive explorations of how we carry and transform our past.
+Viviane Silvera is a painter and filmmaker whose work bridges the tactile, durational language of painting with the narrative power of moving image.
+Drawing on memory as both subject and material, her films transform sequences of hand-painted frames into immersive explorations of how we carry, reconstruct, and reimagine the past.

-Trained in sculpture (MFA, New York Academy of Art), Silvera brings a deeply interdisciplinary lens to her work—rooted in studio practice, neuroscience, and narrative storytelling.
-Her acclaimed film SEE MEMORY—composed of more than 30,000 individually hand-painted frames—received the 2025 Telly Award for 2D Animation and is now streaming on PBS.org and airing nationwide on PBS.
+Trained in sculpture at the New York Academy of Art, Silvera brings an interdisciplinary lens to her work, rooted in studio practice, neuroscience, and narrative storytelling.
+Her PBS film See Memory, composed of more than 30,000 individually hand-painted frames, explores reconstructive memory, trauma, imagination, and healing.
+The film received the 2025 Telly Award for 2D Animation and has been nominated for three New York Emmy Awards, including Health/Medical Documentary, Graphic Arts, and Director.

 SELECTED EXHBITIONS & INSTITUTIONAL PRESENTATIONS